ropensci/roweb3/content/blog/2024-09-10-labels-writing-projects/index.md

     but those are the outcome, not the act itself.
     I sometimes wonder what this absence says about English speakers' view of the world…*

-1. When you create a new project on GitHub, you can select any of several widely-used licenses.
+3. When you create a new project on GitHub, you can select any of several widely-used licenses.
     However,
-    all of those licenses apply to code: the [Creative Commons][cc] licenses for prose (written work) aren't offered.
+    all of those licenses apply to code: the [Creative Commons](https://creativecommons.org/) licenses for prose (written work) aren't offered.
-    I always wind up writing [a custom `LICENSE.md`][sql-tutorial-license] to say that all of the written material is made available under the CC-BY-NC-4.0 license while the software is made available under the MIT License.
+    I always wind up writing [a custom `LICENSE.md`](https://github.com/gvwilson/sql-tutorial/blob/main/LICENSE.md) to say that all of the written material is made available under the CC-BY-NC-4.0 license while the software is made available under the MIT License.